ProgramExperienceThe BookPricingSponsorFAQReserve a Seat — $99

 Hold your child's place.

-No payment due now — this just holds your place.
+No payment due now — this just holds the seat.
 We'll only email you about your child's class.